krivard/codalab-worksheets-wiki/Dev_Configure-CodaLab-for-Development.md

     `export DYLD_LIBRARY_PATH=/usr/local/mysql/lib:$DYLD_LIBRARY_PATH`

 ### Create a local config file
+The local configuration file `local.py` tells CodaLab which type of database you are using, and stores credentials for the database.

 1. Open `codalab/codalab/settings/local_sample.py`.
 1. Save a copy of `local_sample.py` named `local.py` in the same directory.
 Naming is important, since CodaLab will recognize `local.py`.